n1ru4l/envelop/packages/plugins/generic-auth/README.md

   // This method is being triggered in different flows, based on the mode you chose to implement.

   // If you are using the `protect-auth-directive` mode, you'll also get 2 additional parameters: the resolver parameters as object and the DirectiveNode of the auth directive.
+  // In `protect-auth-directive` mode, this function will always get called and you can use these parameters to check if the field has the `@auth` or `@skipAuth` directive

   if (!user) {
     throw new Error(`Unauthenticated!`)